 - Accounting and legal fees: Any legal fee paid for establishing the right or collecting the salary or wages is deductible.
-Also fees paid for advice or assistance in preparing and filing notice of objection or appeal against an assessment of tax is deductible.
+Also, fees paid for advice or assistance in preparing and filing the notice of objection or appeal against an assessment of tax is deductible.

 - Allowable motor vehicle allowance including capital cost allowance: Subject to fulfillment of all conditions you can deduct motor vehicle expenses including cost of parking.
 These conditions include (a) you were required to work away from employer’s place, (b) you had to pay for such expenses, (c) you did not receive non-taxable allowance for motor vehicle expenses, and (d) you have a copy of CRA Form T2200 Declaration of Conditions of Employment completed and signed by your employer.

-- Long-distance telephone calls: You can deduct cost of long-distance telephone calls, however you cannot deduct monthly basic rate of telephone.
+- Long-distance telephone calls: You can deduct the cost of long-distance telephone calls, however, you cannot deduct monthly basic rate of telephone.

 - Salaries to assistant: Subject to fulfillment of similar conditions stated above, you can deduct salaries paid to assistants to perform and earn employment income.
 However, you have to comply with rules for payroll deductions, remittance and reporting requirements.

-- Office rent: Subject to fulfillment of conditions such as you had to rent an office and pay for expense, your employer did not reimburse you cost of renting and you have a copy of CRA Form T2200 Declaration of Conditions of Employment completed and signed by your employer, you can deduct rental expense.
+- Office rent: Subject to fulfillment of conditions such as you had to rent an office and pay for the expense, your employer did not reimburse your cost of renting and you have a copy of CRA Form T2200 Declaration of Conditions of Employment completed and signed by your employer, you can deduct the rental expense.